The Fifth Grade IB Exhibition

 In this phase, students research their topics and develop the basic idea for their presentation.
 Fifth grade classroom teachers and the Library Media Specialist will help them organize, understand how to do research, and how to find sources.
 The phase will last a few weeks, giving the students plenty of time to plan research and even change course a bit if necessary.
 Throughout this phase and the next, students will meet on a weekly basis with their own mentor to plan, review research, suggest sources, and discuss possible action.
 Parents will provide opportunities to get to the library, go on day trips to museums or venues appropriate for learning more about the child’s topic, and make suggestions whenever possible.

 The students will now take the information they have acquired and create their Exhibition.
 Each group will create a presentation which will be informative and creative.
-Their creative component could be a movie, a TV commercial, a construction project, a fashion show, an art project, a musical number, a skit or anything else they can come up with as a manner of expressing their knowledge and new understandings.
+From year to year the form that the actual presentation takes may change.
+Their creative component could be a TED-style talk, movie, a TV commercial, a construction project, an art project, a skit or anything else they can come up with as a manner of expressing their knowledge and new understandings.

 This is simply the practice and refinement of their presentation.
 There will be two-three days (depending on the number and duration) of Exhibition presentations at ISD for parents, the community, and the rest of the school to see the student Exhibitions.
-Students will present with stage lighting, microphones and full screen projections.
-Students will have Exhibition t-shirts, celebrate their accomplishments at an Exhibition party, and receive awards related to their Exhibition at the end of the year.
+Students will present on stage with lighting and microphones and, if needed, screen projections.
+Students will have Exhibition t-shirts, celebrate their accomplishments afterwards, and reflect on the process.
+Students may choose to take action based on what they have learned and will record any action taken on our ISD digital Action Form.